 Indeed, the self-effacing young, Emmy® Award Winning, Irish pop tenor has, in a remarkably short time, built an impressive body of work that's earned him a devoted international audience.
 That loyal fan base has supported him through a diverse series of recording projects that have showcased his effortless charisma and his sublime interpretive gifts.
 Meanwhile, he's collaborated with a diverse array of artists, successfully branched out into acting, and conquered the airwaves with a landmark PBS TV concert special.

-Eamonn McCrystal's unique talents are apparent throughout his latest release, "You Haven't Seen the Last of Me".
-Penned by the iconic Dianne Warren and produced by Guy Roche, the single showcases a powerful vocal that we have perhaps only seen in his live concert recordings and not so much in a studio recording.
+Eamonn McCrystal's unique talents are apparent throughout his latest releases "Love Will Wait" and "You Haven't Seen the Last of Me".
+Produced by Guy Roche, these singles showcase the powerful vocal that we have perhaps only seen in his live concert recordings and not so much in a studio recording.

 His most recent album, "And So It Goes" is, incredibly, the artist's tenth album, and in many ways, it's his most poignant.
 Recorded in Nashville, with McCrystal co-producing alongside Grammy® Award-winning studio veteran Casey Wood, the dozen-song collection covers a good deal of musical and emotional ground, with the artist lending his voice to a heart-touching mix of material that encompasses romantic country-pop ("Stand A Little Rain") and intimate soul (Adele's "When We Were Young"), as well as personalized readings of such contemporary standards as Joni Mitchell's "Both Sides Now," Bob Seger's "We've Got Tonight" (performed as a duet with Chloë Agnew of Celtic Woman fame), Neil Sedaka's "Breaking Up Is Hard to Do" and Randy Newman's "Feels Like Home."